fchollet/keras-blog/content/the-future-of-deep-learning.md

 Another important AutoML direction is to learn model architecture jointly with model weights.
-Because training a new model from scratch every time we try a slightly different architecture is tremendously inefficient, a truly powerful AutoML system would manage to evolve architectures at the same time as the features of the model are being tuned via backprop on the training data.
+Because training a new model from scratch every time we try a slightly different architecture is tremendously inefficient, a truly powerful AutoML system would manage to evolve architectures at the same time as the features of the model are being tuned via backprop on the training data, thus eliminating all computational redundancy.
 Such approaches are already starting to emerge as I am writing these lines.

 When this starts happening, the jobs of machine learning engineers will not disappear—rather, engineers will move higher up the value creation chain.
-They will start putting a lot more effort into crafting complex loss functions that truly reflect business goals, and understanding deeply how their models impact the digital ecosystems in which they are deployed (e.g. the users that consume the model's predictions and generate the model's training data) —problems that currently only the largest company can afford to care about.
+They will start putting a lot more effort into crafting complex loss functions that truly reflect business goals, and understanding deeply how their models impact the digital ecosystems in which they are deployed (e.g. the users that consume the model's predictions and generate the model's training data) —problems that currently only the largest company can afford to consider.

 ## Lifelong learning and modular subroutine reuse

-If models get more complex and are built on top of richer algorithmic primitives, then this higher-level complexity will require higher reuse between tasks, rather than training a new model from scratch every time we have a new task or a new dataset.
+If models get more complex and are built on top of richer algorithmic primitives, then this increased complexity will require higher reuse between tasks, rather than training a new model from scratch every time we have a new task or a new dataset.
 Indeed, a lot datasets would not contain enough information to develop a new complex model from scratch, and it will become necessary to leverage information coming from previously encountered datasets.
 Much like you don't learn English from scratch every time you open a new book—that would be